mbeddr/mps-platform-docs/src/doc/docs/languages/mps_extensions.md

 This language is deprecated, use ^^jetbrains.mps.lang.editor.tooltips^^ instead.
 It provides tooltips on hover.
 You have to define a regular editor and a hover editor.

-## Dropdown

-> ^^de.itemis.mps.dropdown^^

-This language surrounds an editor cell with a dropdown cell with a button.
-It opens the code completion menu whe you click on it.
-The language might not be very stable.

-## Collapsible cells

-> ^^de.itemis.mps.editor.collapsible^^

-This language defines collapsed/folded and expanded/unfolded editors.
-It provides plus(+) and minus(-) buttons in the editor.
-There is no need for foldable collections.
-Use them together with other languages such as query lists.

-## Mathematical operators

-> ^^de.itemis.mps.editor.math.notations^^

-This language embeds mathematical operators into the editor  and also provides a set of predefined operators.